plone/mockup-training/mockup-alternatives.rst

 =======================

 Mockup was created at a time when no alternatives were in sight.
-But nowdays, with the explosion of JavaScript Frameworks, there are plenty of them.
+But nowadays, with the explosion of JavaScript Frameworks, there are plenty of them.

 Web Components
 --------------

-Web Components are a W3C draft and will likely gain a lot of momentum, once browsers better support it.
+Web Components are a W3C draft and will likely gain a lot of momentum once browsers better support it.
 Web components can already be used by using Google's Polymer or Mozilla's X-Tags libraries.
 The only drawback is that those libraries only work for recent browser generations.